 My brother told me how he managed to save up $500 dollars very passively.
 Every day he would take the change (coins) from his pocket and put them in a big sparkletts water bottle.
 He said he did this for a year, I think he said a year……but since I don’t remember clearly, let’s just say 2 years.

 After the second year of saving his coins, he needed money to buy his wife a birthday gift.
 Since the water bottle was now full, he started counting the many coins he had saved.
 Low and behold, the amount came to approximately $500 dollars by simply dropping the coins from his pocket into his saving tool of choice.

-I heard a similar story for an insurance company ad on TV….remember that commercial?
+I heard a similar story from an insurance company ad on TV….remember that commercial?
 The elderly gentleman said he has been saving his coins since he was a little boy.